IrinaMax/Study_1/TakeHomePart2.md

     7 interest   #F5C710
     8 exciting    gray62

-    # retrive words from dictionaly and text with coloring background by pallete color from -5 to 5 base on the sentiment score as priority
+    # retrieve words from dictionary and text with coloring background by palette color from -5 to 5 base on the sentiment score as priority

       dict1 <- as_dict(df)
       highlight(text,dict1)